tiddly-gittly/TidGi-Desktop/docs/features/FileProtocol.md

 protocol.handle('file', nativeService.handleFileProtocol.bind(nativeService));
 ```

 works.
-But currently it is not. `protocol.handle('file'`'s handler won't receive anything.
+But currently it is not.